Click on a link to be taken to the entry below.

 Davidson recognizes the International Baccalaureate Program Examinations for admission purposes and placement.
 Placement decisions are made by the Registrar in consultation with the appropriate department chair.

 Davidson will normally offer one course credit to entering students for each Examination of the International Baccalaureate Degree passed with a grade of 6 or 7, up to a maximum of four courses.
-See the Registrar’s Office website for specific examinations, scores, and course equivalents.
+See the Registrar’s Office webpage on the Davidson College website for specific examinations, scores, and course equivalents.

 Students may receive credit for a maximum of four courses taken in dual enrollment programs, if the courses are equivalent courses and meet all transfer requirements and if they are not used for admission to Davidson.
 Transfer evaluation of college courses taken prior to graduation from high school requires: